Year 6 Curriculum Page

 Summer 2: Natural Resources & Energy

-PE takes place every Tuesday afternoon.
+PE takes place every Monday afternoon.
 Lessons will be taught by myself or outside specialised coaches to develop children’s understanding and significance of physical exercise and nutrition.
 PE also seeks to strengthen children’s communication, collaborative and competitive skills through dance, gymnastics and competitive sports.
-It is important that the children bring in their full PE kits every Monday to ensure they are ready and prepared for the physical activity that week.
+It is important that the children come to school in their PE kits every Monday to ensure they are ready and prepared for the physical activity that week.
+During the winter, they may wear jogging trousers for warmth.

 Art and Design